-More than ever, organisations need to think strategically about how to reward staff in order to attract and retain them.
-There is fierce competition for great employees, more people are now moving roles and this can affect productivity and your team.
-This month we have complied a list of our top seven reasons why your employees no longer love you and ways to tackle them.
+More than ever, organisations need to think strategically about how to reward and care for staff in order to attract and retain them.
+There is fierce competition for great employees, more people are now moving roles and this can have a negative impact of productivity and your team.
+This month we have complied a list of our top seven reasons why your employees may no longer love you and ways to tackle them.

-Flexible working has become more widely accepted by employers in recent years and has several benefits.
-Many not for profit organisations are unable to offer the top salaries when competing for best employees, but flexible working costs little and any disadvantages are usually offset by increases in productivity and morale.
+Flexible working has become more widely accepted by employers in recent years and has many benefits to both the employee and employer.
+Many not for profit organisations are unable to offer the most competitive salaries when recruiting for the best employees, but flexible working costs little and any disadvantages are usually offset by increases in productivity and improved morale.

 3. Training and development is lacking

 Training doesn’t have to be expensive, read our blog on ‘5 ideas for training on a budget’

 4. Your team don’t work as a team